 - Eat all the food.
 Seriously Thai food is amazing and I miss it so much.

-Reach out with any questions about our time, we’d be glad to share more!
+Reach out with any questions about our time, I’d be glad to share more!